 to be taught about grace.

-If you find this article fun and interesting and you decide to expand on this story -let me know how this story continues in the comment section below, and as usual…happy writing!
+If you find this article fun, interesting and informative, let me know in the comment section below, and as usual…happy writing!